bekranker/bekranker/README.md

 ## ABOUT ME
-First of all my job is Game development.
-And this GitHub account is my portfolio.
-I have been use Unity for 3 years.
+First of all my job is Software development.

 - 🎮 Game Developer For 3 years
 - 🧑‍🎓 Student at Beykoz University Digital Game Design Departman.
+- 🧠 Currently building Saas apps.